rudolfwilliam/DeepBC/README.md

 Our code runs on [PyTorch](https://pytorch.org/), [PyTorch Lightning](https://lightning.ai/docs/pytorch/latest/) and [normflows](https://github.com/VincentStimper/normalizing-flows).

-Before executing any script, make sure to set your working directory to `deepbc` within the `deepbc` repository or just simply navigate there from the root folder by `cd deepbc`.
-All scripts assume that this is your working directory.

 ## Code Organization

 We utilize a separate directory for each of the data sets `morphomnist` and `celeba`.
 However, for improved modularity, common functionalities and components are provided at the top level (`optim`, `data` and `scm` folders).
 The coarse directory structure is given as follows: